Altinn/altinn-studio-docs/content/app/development/data/options/_index.en.md

 toc: true
 weight: 300
 ---

-Altinn offers two different ways an application can use code lists.
+Altinn offers two different ways an application can use code lists - static and dynamic.
 Both is done through the options api exposed by the application, and the code lists are available through the endpoint `{org}/{app}/api/options/{optionsId}`.
 Checkbox, Dropdown, and RadioButton components will automatically be able to fetch such lists if you connect the component to the option id in question.

 ## Static codelists from the application repository